johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/PART 01 Setting up the Pic16F676 with Pickit 3/README.md

 # Part 1 Of The Journey.

-In part 1 of my journey was to learn how to connect up the Pic16F676 to the Pickit 3 Since making the video I have been advised to add a 100nF capacitor across the 5 volt line and the ground line so Pins 1 and 14 of the chip.
-This is to smooth out any noise on the supply and also any noise caused by the operation of the General input output pins (GPIO).
+In part 1 of my journey was to learn how to connect up the Pic16F676 to the Pickit 3 Since making the video I have Added a 100nF capacitor across the 5V and GND pins (pins 1 and 14) of the PIC16F676 microcontroller.

+When a microcontroller switches its GPIO pins on and off, it can cause spikes or dips in the voltage supply, known as noise.
+This noise can potentially affect the performance of the microcontroller and any connected devices.

+By adding a capacitor across the power supply and ground pins, the capacitor acts as a filter to smooth out any noise on the power supply.
+This helps to ensure that the microcontroller and any connected devices receive a stable and clean power supply.

+Additionally, the capacitor can also help reduce noise caused by the operation of the GPIO pins.
+As the microcontroller switches its GPIO pins, any changes in the current draw can cause fluctuations in the voltage supply.
+The capacitor can help to absorb these fluctuations and prevent them from affecting the performance of the microcontroller and connected devices.

 This video shows the setup I use less the capacitor mentioned https://youtu.be/O7069OKVfkY